The Chignecto/Sikniktewaq Isthmus

-The Chignecto Isthmus, connecting the provinces of New Brunswick and Nova Scotia, is a vital piece of land which requires special conservation measures.
+The Chignecto / Sikniktewaq Isthmus, connecting the provinces of New Brunswick and Nova Scotia, is a vital piece of land which requires special conservation measures.

-The Chignecto Isthmus is a narrow, 23 kilometre strip of land that joins mainland Nova Scotia to New Brunswick and the rest of the continent.
-The Isthmus has two distinct coasts – to the northeast is the Northumberland Strait and on southwest is the Bay of Fundy.
+The Isthmus is a narrow, 24 kilometre strip of land that joins mainland Nova Scotia to New Brunswick and the rest of the continent.
+It has two distinct coasts – to the northeast is the Northumberland Strait and on the southwest is the Bay of Fundy.
 The towns of Amherst, NS and Sackville, NB are located on the Isthmus itself.
-Springhill and Oxford NS are to the east, and Shediac, Dieppe and Moncton NB are located just to the west.

 The Isthmus is an important transportation corridor with the Trans Canada Highway and inter-provincial railway crossing over it.
 It is also the only route for terrestrial wildlife to move in and out of Nova Scotia.